wp-cli/handbook/commands/core/update-db.md

 ### EXAMPLES

-    # Update the WordPress database
+    # Update the WordPress database.
     $ wp core update-db
     Success: WordPress database upgraded successfully from db version 36686 to 35700.

-    # Update databases for all sites on a network
+    # Update databases for all sites on a network.
     $ wp core update-db --network
     WordPress database upgraded successfully from db version 35700 to 29630 on example.com/
-    Success: WordPress database upgraded on 123/123 sites
+    Success: WordPress database upgraded on 123/123 sites.

 ### GLOBAL PARAMETERS